NxPKG/khulnasoft-docs/content/cache/advanced-configuration/crawler-hints.md

 * Having the origin server send through the header `X-Robots-Tag: noindex` on any pages that should not be indexed.
 * Including `<meta name="robots" content="noindex, nofollow" />` in the HTML of any pages that should not be indexed.
-* Creating a [Response header Transform Rule](/rules/transform/response-header-modification/) in Cloudflare to add the `X-Robots-Tag: noindex` header instead of doing it from the origin server.
+* Creating a [Response header Transform Rule](/rules/transform/response-header-modification/) in Khulnasoft to add the `X-Robots-Tag: noindex` header instead of doing it from the origin server.